5 from 29 votes

 Instructions

-• Finish with sesame oil & enjoy!
+• Finish with sesame oil, give it a final mix and enjoy!

 Notes